ceramicstudio/web-playground/quickstart.md

 **WARNING: Schemas should not be created at runtime and should be created beforehand in a 'bootstrap' file.**
 In the Ceramic Network Schemas are stored as tiles, but they have more uses than just storing information.
 If you want to [take a look](https://developers.ceramic.network/tools/idx/overview/#schemas){:target="_blank"} our documentation will provide much more detail.

-The following is a sample Blog Schema with some added definition in the comments.
+The following is a sample Book Schema with some added definition in the comments.

 ```JavaScript
 const bookSchema = {